THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Negotiation skills

-As mid-level leaders, people develop a clearer sense of purpose within the overall organization, and they usually develop a leadership philosophy that works for them and that is in alignment with their core beliefs and values.
-Fewer of their actions are triggered by external sources (like supervisors), and more of their actions are triggered by internal decisions.
+As mid-level leaders, people develop a clearer sense of purpose within the overall organization.
+They usually develop a leadership philosophy that works for them, and that is in alignment with their core beliefs and values.
+Fewer of their actions are triggered by external sources (like supervisors), and internal decisions trigger more of their actions.

 Leadership Development and the Senior-Level Leader